Kaiwhakawhiti Reo ā-Waha

 - interpret simultaneously (while the person is speaking) or consecutively (after the person has spoken)

-- travel with, and interpret for tourism or business groups
+- travel with and interpret for tourist or business groups

 - consult dictionaries and other reference materials to find the accurate meaning of words and terms

 - research specialist areas or subjects to prepare for different types of interpreting jobs.

 - an excellent command of their native language